 2D contouring is used to rough and finish the outside walls of a part.
 Consider using cutter diameter compensation (CDC) for high tolerance features to help account for tool wear and material deflection.
 If you do decide to use CDC, start the toolpath off the part so CDC can be fully engaged before contacting the material.

-It’s always a good practice to leave a consistent stock allowance when roughing the walls of your part.
+It’s always a good practice to leave a consistent stock allowance when roughing your part’s walls.
 This will ensure the finish pass removes a consistent amount of material, help produce an even cutting pressure on the tool, and improve part accuracy.

 3 – Pocketing